Bears vs. Gauchos: First Round Betting Trends, Record ATS, Home/Road Splits

 Baylor vs. UCSB: Betting Trends, Record ATS, Home/Road Splits - First Round

 The No. 3 seed Baylor Bears (22-10) and the No. 14 seed UCSB Gauchos (27-7) will meet on Friday at 1:30 PM in the opening round of the NCAA Tournament.
 Baylor is a 10.5-point favorite in the contest, which airs on TNT.
 Here's everything you need to know ahead of this 3-14 matchup in the South Region bracket.
-The matchup has a point total of 143.5.
+The point total is 141.5 in the matchup.

 Baylor vs. UCSB Odds & Info